Terrain prickliness: theoretical grounds for high complexity viewsheds: Introduction

-One very simple and natural measure of the ruggedness of a terrain that is relevant for viewshed complexity is to simply count the number of local maxima, or ``peaks'', in a terrain.
-There has been evidence that areas with higher elevation difference, and hence, more peaks, cause irregularities in viewsheds \cite {franklin,klms-papgpt-14}, and this idea aligns with our theoretical understanding: the quadratic example from Fig.~\ref{fig:quadratic} is designed by creating an artificial row of peaks, and placing a viewpoint behind it.
-However, there is no theoretical correlation between the number of peaks and the viewshed complexity, as is easily seen by performing a simple trick: any terrain can be made arbitrarily flat by scaling it in the $z$-dimension by a very small factor, and then tilted slightly---this results in a valid terrain without any peaks, but retains the same viewshed complexity.
-In fact, viewshed complexity is invariant under affine transformations of the terrain, and hence, any measure that has provable correlation with it must be affine-invariant as well. \blue{This is a common problem to establish theoretical guarantees on viewshed complexity, or to design features of ``realistic'' terrains in general~\cite{BergHT09short,MOET200848}.}
+One very simple and natural global measure of the ruggedness of a terrain that is relevant for viewshed complexity is to simply count the number of \emph{peaks} (i.e., local maxima) in the terrain.
+It has been observed that areas with higher elevation difference, and hence, more peaks, cause irregularities in viewsheds \cite {franklin,klms-papgpt-14}, and this idea aligns with our theoretical understanding: the quadratic example from Fig.~\ref{fig:quadratic} is designed by creating an artificial row of peaks, and placing a viewpoint behind them.
+However, while it seems reasonable to use the peak count as complexity measure, there is no theoretical correlation between the number of peaks and the viewshed complexity.
+This is easily seen by performing a simple trick: any terrain can be made arbitrarily flat by scaling it in the $z$-dimension by a very small factor, and then it can be rotated slightly.
+This results in a valid terrain without any peaks, but retains the same viewshed complexity.
+See Fig.~\ref{fig:flattening} for an example in $\mathbb{R}^2$.
+In fact, viewshed complexity is invariant under affine transformations (i.e.,~scalings, rotations, and translations) of the terrain: the application of any affine combination to the terrain and the viewpoints results in a viewshed of the same complexity.
+Hence, any measure that has provable correlation with it must be affine-invariant as well. \blue{This is a common problem to establish theoretical guarantees on viewshed complexity, or to design features of ``realistic'' terrains in general~\cite{BergHT10,MOET200848}.} In fact, it is easy to see that none of the terrain attributes mentioned above is affine-invariant.